Aetna Retirees Association, Aetna's promise of benefits to former Aetna employees

 Bob and Emmett met with Company representatives and prepared materials to help those who wanted to voice their concerns to Chairman Rowe.
 John met with Company representatives and spoke to the issue at the Shareholders' meeting.

 It was quickly clear that Aetna management had no intention of changing its position.
-They had already booked the savings into first quarter earning.
-The rules for debiting earnings because of anticipated benefits due retirees, allows Aetna to take a large credit to earnings even when canceling a small benefit like dental.
-In this case canceling a $3 million benefit resulted in a $32 million credit to earnings in the first quarter.
+They had already booked the savings into first quarter earnings.
+The rules for debiting earnings, because of anticipated benefits due retirees, allows Aetna to take a large credit to earnings even when canceling a small benefit like dental.
+In this case, canceling a $3 million benefit resulted in a $32 million credit to earnings in the first quarter.
 Retiree conversations and letters had no impact.
 The rationale was: everybody else is doing it.
 (You all remember that one from when you had teenagers.)

-Bob Gilligan is one of the many retirees angered by the Company's actions.
+Bob Gilligan was one of the many retirees angered by the Company's actions.
 He contacted the leaders of other retiree associations and decided he wanted to be a part of the solution.
 He soon became President of the new organization.
 Working with retired lawyers he filed for incorporation of the Association.
-During this time Bob Quinn worked with John Dwyer to put together our Board and with Emmett McTeague and Bob G. to put together a leadership team.
+During this time, Bob Quinn worked with John Dwyer to put together our Board and with Emmett McTeague and Bob Gilligan to put together a leadership team.
 Dues were set and an announcement sent out.
 The Aetna Retirees Association, Inc. was in business.

 [ Top of This Page ]